 What is considered full-time or a full load?

-In order to be considered a full-time student, students must take at least 12 credits per semester.
-If you are considering taking less than 12 credits and receive financial aid, please discuss with the Financial Assistance and Planning Office how this may affect your aid.
+In order to be considered a full-time student, you must take at least 12 credits per semester.
+If at any point during the semester you fall below 12 credits, your status will be adjusted and your financial aid or ability to live on-campus may be impacted.
+If you are considering taking less than 12 credits, please discuss with your advisor and Student Central to see how this may affect your aid.

 How do I change my major?